 “While lenders allow gift funds, they also require the source of these funds to be disclosed by mortgage applicants.
 Note, the lender wants a good image of your financial condition when applying for a mortgage loan.
 This includes your employment, wages, and assets details.
 This is why copies of the most recent bank statements would be demanded by a lender.
 The goal of reviewing your bank statements is to ensure that you have adequate funds for mortgage spending.”

 Who Can Gift a Down Payment?

-There are also limits on who can send a down payment as a gift and who can accept one from Texas homebuyers.
+There are also limits on who can send a down payment as a gift and who can accept one from Houston homebuyers.
 Such limitations vary by borrower and according to the loan / mortgage program.